Talk to Us

 Passive income (D7) visa

 The passive income visa in Portugal – also called the D7 Visa – is a residence permit granted to individuals or families that are looking to reside in Portugal and have the financial means to support themselves through passive income.
 This visa can include any dependable family members and gives all the advantages of other residence permits in Portugal, such as freedom to travel in the entire Schengen and the option to apply for Portuguese Non-Habitual Resident status.
-This visa is valid for 1 year, and renewable for two periods of 2 years.
+This visa is valid for 2 years, and is renewable for 3 years.

 Entrepreneur (D2) visa

 This visa is granted to entrepreneurs or freelancers who wish to reside in Portugal and undertake an investment activity.
 You must prove that you plan to open a company in Portugal and that your project is viable and will provide value in the Portuguese business environment.
 You must also prove that you have the financial means to support yourself.
 Dependable family members can also be included in the D2 visa.
-This visa is valid for 1 year, and renewable for two periods of 2 years.
+This visa is valid for 2 years, and is renewable for 3 years.

 The Start-up Visa is a program that welcomes foreign entrepreneurs who wish to develop an entrepreneurial project in Portugal.
 Foreign entrepreneurs who wish to start an innovative company have access to a residence visa that gives them the possibility of creating a start-up or relocating an existing one to Portugal.